 Professor Srabani Maitra

-- Senior Lecturer in Sociology of Education (Culture, Literacies, Inclusion & Pedagogy)
+- Professor in Sociology of Adult and Vocational Education (Culture, Literacies, Inclusion & Pedagogy)

 I am a Professor in Sociology of Adult and Vocational Education at the School of Education, in the University of Glasgow.
 I have a PhD in Adult Education and Community Development from OISE at the University of Toronto and a Masters degree in Women’s Studies from Saint Mary’s University in Halifax, Canada.
 Before arriving in Glasgow, I was an Eyes High Post-doctoral scholar at the Werklund School of Education in the University of Calgary, Canada.
 I completed my undergraduate and post graduate degrees in Comparative Literature from Jadavpur University, Kolkata, India.

-My research combines interdisciplinary theories and methodologies from sociology and education to focus on the issues of education/ learning, workplace skill training, transnational migration and community development.
+My research combines interdisciplinary theories and methodologies from sociology and education to focus on the issues of adult and vocational education, workplace skill training, transnational migration, race/racism and decolonisation.
 My research has been published in journals such as the Curriculum Inquiry, Journal of Vocational Education and Training, Studies in Continuing Education, Globalisation Societies and Education, Qualitative Inquiry, Journal of Workplace Learning.

 Going beyond traditional forms of scholarly inquiry, I have drawn on the arts-informed qualitative research to raise public awareness about socio-economic inequities and struggles of marginalized groups.
 In this regard, I have developed and designed (as part of a team), a multi-media ethnodrama focusing on the gendered and racialized nature of work in post-Fordist economy.
 I have also completed a documentary film, “Journey to Find Myself Again” funded by York University Faculty Association, Canada.
 This film is around the causes of social inequities experienced by immigrant women of colour in the Canadian labour market.